nsursock/crackingdacode/src/blog/great-destinations.md

 ---
 title: 8 Great Travel Destinations
 title2: When You Get Older
-description: When you're too broke to travel or don't have the energy, a little of nostalgia and taking a trip down memory lane can make you revitalized.
+description: When you're too broke to travel or don't have the energy, a little bit of nostalgia and taking a trip down memory lane can make you revitalized.
 author: Nicolas Sursock
 date: 2018-06-18T23:53:09Z
 location: Beirut, Lebanon